Frequently Asked Questions

 When will my (rural) library next receive a free subscription?

-Rural libraries will receive free 12-month subscriptions when their region is “active” for the Rural Philanthropy Days (RPD) program.
-Subscriptions are automatically awarded in January.
+Rural libraries will no longer receive a free 12-month subscription when their region is “active” for the Rural Philanthropy Days (RPD) conference.
+If you have any questions regarding this change, please contact the Program Coordinator.

 Has the pricing structure changed?